Home Depot Return Policy

 The Home Depot return policy uses “free online returns” language, but if you look closely, this is referring to there being no charge to bring your online purchases into a store to process your refund.
 Should you decide to mail back your HomeDepot.com returns with a prepaid label, the shipping cost will be deducted from your refund.
 Only in cases where the return is a result of an error by Home Depot will shipping charges be refunded.

-Items purchased on homedepot.com can be returned to the store.
-Bring your shipment confirmation email with the bar code or the credit card used to make the purchase for ease of return.
-Most products have a 90-day-from-purchase return policy, but please reference the Online Return Policy Exception list for specific category exceptions.
+Items purchased online can be returned to the store.
+Just bring your shipment confirmation email with the bar code or the credit card used to make the purchase.
+Most products have a 90-day-from-purchase return policy, but you'll want to pay attention to their Online Return Policy Exception list for specific category exceptions.

-3. The Home Depot plant return policy is one year — dead or alive.
+3. The Home Depot plant return policy is 365 days — dead or alive.

 You get a one-year guarantee on Home Depot plants as long as you have a physical or digital receipt.
 Seriously, you need your receipt or all bets are off.
 I have a special file in my desk just for Home Depot plant receipts.
 I know others who like to tape the receipt to the plastic pot inside a larger planter, so in case you need it, it’s there.
 You also need the original container from the plant so the Home Depot associate can scan the code in-store.